-- Together, review the instructions for writing a compare/contrast paper (pp. 27-1) through 27-4). - Explain the use of signal words (comparison words and contrast words), p.
+- Together, review the instructions for writing a compare/contrast paper (pp. 27-1 through 27-4). - Explain the use of signal words (comparison words and contrast words), p.
 27-1. - Review the difference between the "whole-by-whole" and "part-by-part" methods.
 (The "whole-by-whole" approach presents all arguments for one side or one issue before presenting the arguments for the other side.
 The "part-by-part" method presents both sides of a subtopic before moving on to a new one.)
 See p.
 27-4 for examples. - Encourage use of both transition Word Lists (pp. 14-16).
-Remind students that signal words can sometimes function as transitions. - The composition should be two paragraphs long with seven to ten sentences per paragraph.

-A reminder about repeated words: As with the Opinion Essay, help students use wisdom in deciding whether a critical word should be repeated or replaced.
-A note about sentence variations: Again, as sentence variation choices are left m nore and more to the students, your job is to see that they still use an adequate variety.
+Remind students that signal words can sometimes function as transitions. - The composition should be two paragraphs long with seven to ten sentences per paragraph. - □ A reminder about repeated words: As with the Opinion Essay, help students use wisdom in deciding whether a critical word should be repeated or replaced. - A note about sentence variations: Again, as sentence variation choices are left more and more to the students, your job is to see that they still use an adequate variety.
 It will not be enough for them to use only one of each type.
 They may (and in fact, should) use several of these variations more than once throughout the essay.

+- □ A note about topic and closing sentences: Be sure students introduce their essays with a strong topic sentence and wrap up their thoughts with a good closer. - □ Student Writing Skills Checklists Lesson 27 and 28.

+□ Have students write the first revision of "Compare/Contrast."

+□ Edit your students' first revision.

+- Use the Teacher's Writing Skills Checklists Lesson 27 and Lesson 28 and suggestions on TM p.
+125. - □ Paper-clip your checklists to the top of their work.

+- □ Go over your comments and suggestions with students before they write their final drafts. - □ Students write the final draft of their paragraphs.

+Lesson 28

-□ A note about topic and closing sentences: Be sure students introduce their essays with a strong topic sentence and wrap up their thoughts with a good closer. ☐ Student Writing Skills Checklists Lesson 27 and 28.
-First Revision ☐ Have students write the first revision of "Compare/Contrast."
-Teacher/Parent Editing Day ☐ Edit your students' first revision.
-Use the Teacher's Writing Skills Checklists Lesson 27 and Lesson 28 and suggestions on TM p.
-125. □ Paper-clip your checklists to the top of their work.
-Final Draft ☐ Go over your comments and suggestions with students before they write their final drafts. ☐ Students write the final draft of their paragraphs.
-Grading the Composition ☐ Use the Composition Evaluation form.
-Lesson 28 □ Read the general instructions for Lesson 28.
-Then refer back to Lesson 27 for the details. □ Students will find a new Venn diagram in this lesson on p.
-28-3. □ New worksheets are included in Lesson 28 (see pp. 28-5 and 28-7).
+- □ Read the general instructions for Lesson 28.
+Then refer back to Lesson 27 for the details. - □ Students will find a new Venn diagram in this lesson on p.
+28-3. - □ New worksheets are included in Lesson 28 (see pp. 28-5 and 28-7).